-After a successful inaugural year in 2021, NCHL is kicking off the second year of our MENTORSHIP PROGRAM.
+After a successful inaugural year in 2022, NCHL is kicking off the third year of our MENTORSHIP PROGRAM.
 This initiative is for healthcare professionals seeking leadership and mentorship opportunities.

 There is no fee for NCHL members to submit an application or participate in this program.
 This benefit is accessible to all NCHL members.